Lean Tissue Losses on GLP-1 Medications

 No.

-Rapid weight loss without strength training and protein?
+Rapid weight loss without strength training and protein: That causes muscle loss.

-They make eating less easier.
-That’s it.
+GLP-1 medications make eating less easier.

 Let’s say someone starts at 250 lbs and works hard—with resistance training, great nutrition, and (maybe) a GLP-1 prescription.
 They lose 50 lbs.